systopia/de.systopia.selfservice/docs/use-case.md

 If you try out Formprocessor (D), an email should be sent.
 If you have configured the outbound mail of your system to write into the database, you will find the email under **Mailings → Archived Mailings**.
 Choose **Public View** to see the link for Webform (A) including the selfservice hash.

 To try out Formprocessor (C), you need to know the selfservice hash.
 If you haven't configured Formprocessor (D) yet, you can find the selfservice hash with APIv3 - choose **Selfserive** as entity and **get_action** as action.

+If the formprocessor works but you have trouble with the webform, it can be helpful to look at the CiviMRF calls at `admin/reports/cmrfcalls`.